AliShazly/ascii-py/README.md

   -u, --url             Specify an image URL to turn into ASCII.
   -r, --resolution      Width to resize the image to, in pixels.
 Higher value
                         means more detail.
-Default=100 --html                Output an HTML file containing the result to the current directory.
-  -c, --color           Print the ascii charecters to the console in color.
+Default=100 -c, --color           Print the ascii charecters to the console in color.
   -b, --background      Print the ascii charecters to the console with colored
                         backgrounds